Cheese Sables Recipe

-We also eat them in our house just as a snack when watching a rugby game -the ideal food.
+We also eat them in our house just as a snack when watching a rugby game – the ideal game day food.

 It is a perfect recipe when you are a little bit peckish and fancy some savoury cheese cookies.
 They are very moreish, so make sure you make enough!